Carbon emissions data

-The figures given in Green Traveller's train journey planners for carbon emissions for trains and planes are provided courtesy of EcoPassenger, a cooperation between the International Union of Railways (UIC), its European members, Ifeu (the German Institute for Environment and Energy) and IVEmbH (routing system and software).
+The figures given in Green Traveller's train journey planners for carbon emissions for trains and planes are provided using information provided by EcoPassenger, a cooperation between the International Union of Railways (UIC), its European members, Ifeu (the German Institute for Environment and Energy) and IVEmbH (routing system and software).
 The UIC has 201 members, including rail operators, infrastructure managers, railway service providers and public transport companies.

 Please note, the emissions are provided on greentraveller.co.uk are intended as a general guide to emissions given for the point to point journey from London to the destination.
 Working out the exact emissions is a complicated process!
 The emissions data for trains do differ between countries depending on the types of vehicles used (such as railcars, locomotives and other train configurations), the type of energy carriers and conversion used as well as differences from the method and national mix of electricity sources.
 We have input this information from EcoPassenger using its online search tool, but emissions do vary depending on the exact route, so we strongly advise that should you want to find a more accurate figure for any particular route then you key in the appropriate details in EcoPassenger's online search tool on its website.